 Our latest glamorous guidebook Mr & Mrs Smith Hotel Collection: Australia/New Zealand is poised to hit the shelves: and it’s our boldest expression of wanderlust yet.
 From the lush wet plains of Australia’s Top End, via the iconic beaches and islands of the east coast, right through to the Middle Earth peaks of New Zealand’s South Island, it signposts you to the most stylish stays in Australasia.
 Here we treat you to a few tempting tasters of some of the off-the-beaten-track destinations featured…

-Mr & Mrs Smith Hotel Collection: Australia/New Zealand is officially out 25 November (£19.95), but you can order an advance copy now.
+Mr & Mrs Smith Hotel Collection: Australia/New Zealand is officially out 25 November (£19.95), but you can now.

 Barossa Valley South Australia Valleys, vines and vales

 South Australia has half a dozen world-class wine regions, but the Barossa wins hands down when it comes to cultivating an historic, reverent atmosphere.
 It has a lot to do with the vaulted sandstone tasting rooms, the old European trees and the valley’s German heritage (play ‘Count the umlauts’ as you drive past winery signs), but it’s also about the grape gravitas: weighty, substantial and brooding.
 This is no fizzy, fun-in-the-sun frolic.
 This is serious business.
 The old-school ‘Barossa Barons’ attract the lion’s share of trade and traffic, but sassy young boutique wineries have also carved out a market niche in recent years.

 Bay of Islands North Island, New Zealand Cliffs, coves and clear-blue sea